-Please note that the utility used to perform Zmodem file transfers on the TS-5700 side is called DSZ, produced by Omen Technologies.
+Please note that the utility used to perform Zmodem file transfers on the TS-5600 side is called DSZ, produced by Omen Technologies.
 DSZ is shareware -- it is not free.
 If you decide to use it, you are legally obligated to pay Omen Technologies.
 Currently the cost is \$20.
-Further info is available in the DSZ zip file located on the utility disk, or contact Omen Technologies.
+Further info is available in the DSZ zip file located on the utility disk, and contact info for Omen Technologies is in Appendix G.

-17 Debugging
+18 Debugging

-There are two main methods for debugging on the TS-5700: using the integrated BIOS debugger (INT3) and/or using your development tool's debugger (this usually requires the TS-9500 video and keyboard).
+There are two main methods for debugging on the TS-5600: using the integrated BIOS debugger (INT3) and/or using your development tool's debugger (this usually requires the TS-9500 video and keyboard).

-17.1 Integrated BIOS Debugger
+18.1 Integrated BIOS Debugger

-To provide simple, direct access to the TS-5700 hardware, the system BIOS has an integrated debugger that can perform standard low-level debugger functions.
+To provide simple, direct access to the TS-5600 hardware, the system BIOS has an integrated debugger that can perform standard low-level debugger functions.
 The debugger allows you to perform operations such as disassemble code, display and alter the contents of memory, write to and read from I/O ports, and single-step through or breakpoint code.
 The debugger is not intended for use as the only debugging tool for applications, but it can be a real lifesaver when you need interactive, direct access to hardware.